Alan Franco (footballer, born 1996)

-Alan Javier Franco (born 11 October 1996) is an Argentine professional footballer who plays as a centre-back for Campeonato Brasileiro Série A club São Paulo.
+Alan Javier Franco (born 11 October 1996) is an Argentine professional footballer who plays as a centre-back for Liga MX club Tigres UANL, on loan from Campeonato Brasileiro Série A club São Paulo.

 Club career

 Independiente

 Born in Avellaneda, Franco joined Independiente in January 2015, from San Telmo.
 On 20 December 2016, he signed his first professional contract with the club, agreeing to a deal until 2020, and was promoted to the main squad shortly after.

 Franco made his first team – and Primera División – debut on 18 March 2017, starting in a 0–0 home draw against San Martín de San Juan.
 He scored his first professional goal on 12 July, netting the first in a 4–2 Copa Sudamericana home defeat of Deportes Iquique.

 Franco became a starter under Ariel Holan during the 2017 Copa Sudamericana, featuring in both legs of the Final against Flamengo.

 Atlanta United

 On 8 April 2021, Franco joined Major League Soccer side Atlanta United on a five-year contract as a designated player.
 He made his debut for the club on 27 April 2021 in the CONCACAF Champions League against the Philadelphia Union, the club losing 3–0.